IEEE Region 5 Student Ethics Competition

 The Student Ethics Competition is jointly sponsored by IEEE Region 5 and the IEEE Ethics and Member Conduct Committee (EMCC).
 It encourages the study and awareness of professional ethics.
 Each team must analyze a hypothetical ethical case, prepare and deliver an analysis in a PowerPoint presentation (8-12 minutes), and defend their analysis and recommendations during a Q-and-A period (5 minute).
 The analysis and recommendations must be based on the IEEE Code of Ethics.

 Eligibility: The Student Ethics Competition invites the IEEE Student Branches and IEEE-Eta Kappa Nu Chapters at universities throughout IEEE Region 5 to send a two-member undergraduate team to compete in the Ethics competition.
-The students must register for the IEEE Region 5 Student Conference and must be a current or pending IEEE or IEEE-Eta Kappa Nu member, but there are no additional costs.
+The students must register for the IEEE Region 5 Student Conference and must be a current or pending IEEE or IEEE-Eta Kappa Nu member.
 Team substitutions are at the discretion of the competition chair.
 Only one team is allowed from each IEEE Student Branch or IEEE-Eta Kappa Nu Chapter due to space limitations.

-Rules and Guidelines: The Student Ethics Competition will conducted and judged according to the IEEE EMCC guidelines (link pending).
+Rules and Guidelines: The Student Ethics Competition will conducted and judged according to the IEEE EMCC guidelines (PDF).
 All teams will receive the same case and a copy of the IEEE Code of Ethics.
 The schedule will be: